ddzikon/semantic-kernel-demo/article/article_working_copy.md

 **So, how do all these pieces come together in the bigger picture?**

 When we take a look from broader perspective, it seems clear that tools like Semantic Kernel and Spring AI Function Calling are more than just new additions to the developer's toolkit.
 They represent a shift in how we can integrate AI into everyday applications.
 These tools reduce the effort to leverage AI capabilities in either new or already existing codebases.
-The seamless integration those tools offer, whether through real-time data processing or the ability to handle complex workflows, marks that AI is nt just an isolated feature - it could become core part of how software operates and interacts with users.
+The seamless integration those tools offer, whether through real-time data processing or the ability to handle complex workflows, marks that AI is not just an isolated feature - it could become core part of how software operates and interacts with users.
 The AI itself has tremendous potential, however while working with solely it, we encounter similar challenges.
 These challenges are being constantly addressed and the technology is more and more mature with each day.
 This means there already are some good practices determined that allow to face the challenges effectively.
 In essence, these advancements bring us closer to a future where AI is not just a buzzword, but a practical, integrated component of software development, transforming how we build, interact with and evolve our applications.